• Home

 A Short Bio

 My main area of expertise is the philosophy of science, particularly the scientific realism debate, but I also have active research interests in epistemology, metaphysics, philosophy of artificial intelligence and meta-philosophy.
-Research that I conducted into these areas has been furthered via a number of grants, particularly from the German Research Foundation (DFG), for which I am very grateful.
-My work has been published in several journals including Philosophical Studies, Philosophy of Science, Studies in History and Philosophy of Science and Synthese.
+Research that I conducted into these areas has been furthered via a number of grants, e.g. from the German Research Foundation and the British Academy, for which I am very grateful.
+My work has been published in several journals including the European Journal for Philosophy of Science, Philosophical Studies, Philosophy of Science, Studies in History and Philosophy of Science and Synthese.

 I'm currently working on various projects, including how to model analogical reasoning, a neuro-symbolic approach to automating scientific discovery, the epistemology of machine learning, a visual representation of logical inferences, a variant of the resolution principle in automated theorem proving, and pedagogical experiments on conditional reasoning.